vishal-1230/Stock-Researcher/README.md

 (Each letter typed in search box, calls the api.
 One call is made for getting the news & sentiments and two calls are made when you search for the stock to get price data & overview of company)

 LEARNINGS:
 I learnt to work with public APIs, how to fetch them, how to extract the json data, how async await works.
-Also learnt about get and post requests a little bit.
+Also learnt about get and post requests.